PrinceOfCzechia/Dogfight/README.md

 # Dogfight

 A little pygame-based game I made.
-Control a plane, shoot things, pretty straightforward.
+Control a plane, shoot things, do not get shot by other things.
+Pretty straightforward.

 ![Gameplay example](assets/demo.png)